Share

 Conflict Management

 Conflict is bound to happen in the workplace.
 It could occur between two employees, with an employee and a client, within a team, and more.
 But conflict doesn’t necessarily have to be negative when you have the right tools to combat and overcome it.
 That’s where leaders come in.
-Being able to resolve these situations is crucial to ensuring your business runs smoothly.
+Resolving these situations is crucial to ensuring your business runs smoothly.

 Conflict occurs when at least two parties have differing goals.
-In these situations, an effective manager will use conflict strategies to help each party reach a mutually beneficial agreement to achieve their goals.
+In these situations, an effective manager will use conflict management strategies to help each party reach a mutually beneficial agreement that achieves their goals.
 Managers should understand how to encourage each party to collaborate and then assist them in reaching a reasonable compromise through low-stress, open communication.

 Improve Leadership Skills with HRDQ